tathan08/tp/docs/DeveloperGuide.md

   The user enters a valid prefix (`find n/`) but no keyword. \
   Displays all persons in the list. \
   Use case continues as in the main scenario.

+- **3c.
+Part of name provided**  \
+  The user enters part of name stored in FirstImpressions\
+  Displays all persons that contain given parameter in the list. \
+  Use case continues as in the main scenario.

 #### **Use Case: Help Menu**